RetroPie/RetroPie-Docs/docs/Validating,-Rebuilding,-and-Filtering-Arcade-ROMs.md

 ## Notes

-That's the basics of using clrmamepro.
-Some additional notes:

 * Be careful with the "Fix" settings in the Scanner window and the "Remove Matched Sourcefiles" setting in the Rebuilder window.
 These settings will remove and rename your ROMs.
 * If clrmamepro does delete any ROMs (because you told it to), you should be able to find backups in C:\clrmamepro\backup as long as you didn't change the default settings.
 * clrmamepro is very stable.
 It has been around for a long time, it is regularly updated and it is widely used.
 If it reports problems reading your ROMs, you most likely have corrupt ROM archives (zip files) or a failing hard drive.